 The length of time it will take to become a licensed psychologist in Illinois will depend partially on how long it takes to complete your education.
 A bachelor’s degree can take about four years to complete full time.
 You may opt to complete a stand-alone master’s prior to applying to a PsyD or PhD program in psychology, which can then take about two more years of education.
-Then, a PsyD or PhD can range from four to seven years to complete, depending on speciality, whether a master’s is completed as part of the program, and other factors.
+Then, a PsyD or PhD can range from four to seven years to complete, depending on specialty, whether a master’s is completed as part of the program and other factors.
 After completing your graduate education you are also required to complete a year of supervised post-doctoral experience.
-Finally you must study for and complete the EPPP and have your application approved by the state.
+Finally, you must study for and complete the EPPP and have your application approved by the state.
 The whole process may take about 10 years, although the exact length depends on your circumstances.

 What degree do I need to be a licensed psychologist in Illinois?

 The state of Illinois requires a doctoral degree–a PsyD program or PhD program in clinical, school, or counseling psychology–that is accredited by the APA or approved by the National Register.